urartian/loopback4-odata/README.md

 - Actions map to `POST /odata/Products({id})/discount` (body contains parameters) and registered routes respect the usual LoopBack interceptors/middleware.
 - Functions map to `GET /odata/Products/premiumProducts?minPrice=1000` and return a collection via GET.
-- Set `rawResponse: true` in the decorator if you want to return a custom payload instead of the default `{ "@odata.context": ..., "value": ... }` envelope.
+- Set `rawResponse: true` in the decorator if you want to return a custom payload instead of the standard OData-formatted entity.
 - Decorated operations are listed automatically in `$metadata` (CSDL) as bound/unbound actions and functions.

 #### Example: unbound action with a raw response